synereo/synereo-node/README.md

  * Basic knowledge of Docker.
 Docker installed (https://www.docker.com/) and running Docker process(es).

 ## Source files
 Download docker [configuration file](https://raw.githubusercontent.com/synereo/dockernode/single/Dockerfile) in a directory of your choice (we called the directory "snodedir") and name it "Dockerfile".
-On Docker command window you can use the following command to download `curl -sL https://raw.githubusercontent.com/synereo/dockernode/single/Dockerfile -o Dockerfile`
+On Docker command window, you can use the following command to download `curl -sL https://raw.githubusercontent.com/synereo/dockernode/single/Dockerfile -o Dockerfile`

 ## Build docker image using
-Run the following commands:
+Run the following commands (The download commmand above should be used after running step 1):

     1. cd snodedir